Class of 2018

 In 2016, Ree opened the The Pioneer Woman Mercantile in Pawhuska, Oklahoma, home of the Tallgrass Prairie Preserve.
 Known as "The Merc," the 25,000-square-foot historical building, purchased and renovated by the Drummonds, includes a two-level restaurant, retail store, and bakery.
 The Merc attracts visitors from all fifty states, and many countries, to Pawhuska and the surrounding area.
 Earlier this year, she opened The Boarding House—a three-story, eight-room hotel right down the street from the Mercantile, and will open a pizza restaurant, event space, and steakhouse in Pawhuska later this year.
 Ree lives on the family ranch with her husband Ladd and their four children.

 Adopted as an infant in Norway and brought home to Tulsa, Jon R. Stuart was educated in Tulsa, and at the Culver Military Academy, the University of Oklahoma, and The University of Tulsa.
 As chairman of the board and chief executive officer of First Stuart Corporation, Stuart is continuing in the family business.
 He also is the managing partner of Jon R. Stuart Interests, L.L.C., its primary focus on energy, and is a trustee for the Stuart Family Foundation.
-Appointed by His Royal Highness King Harald VI of Norway, Stuart serves as the Royal Norwegian Consul for Oklahoma, Kansas, Missouri and Arkansas.
-He served on the City of Tulsa-Rogers County Port Authority Board for more than 25 years, including five years as chairman.
-The Port of Catoosa’s Maritime Park is named for him.
-He has served on the Gilcrease Museum National Advisory Board and the Committee of 100—Tulsa, as a trustee for Boston Avenue United Methodist Church and Philbrook Museum of Art, as well as the Falcon Foundation in Colorado Springs, and served two terms on the University of Oklahoma’s Board of Regents.
+Appointed by His Royal Highness King Harald VI of Norway, Stuart serves as the Royal Norwegian Consul for Oklahoma, Kansas, Missouri, and Arkansas.

 He and his wife, DeeDee, continue to make their home in Tulsa.
-Stuart is a third-generation inductee, following his grandfather W. G. Skelly, inducted in 1939, and his father, Harold C. Stuart, in 1983.
+Stuart is a fourth-generation inductee, following his great-grandfather Charles B. Stuart, inducted in 1933, grandfather W. G. Skelly, inducted in 1939, and father, Harold C. Stuart, in 1983.

-Carrie Underwood emerged from the promise of her 2005 American Idol win to become a true multi-format, multi-media superstar, spanning achievements in music, television, and film.
+Carrie Underwood emerged from the promise of her 2005 American Idol win to become a true multi-format, multi-media global superstar, spanning achievements in music, television, and film.
 A seven-time GRAMMY® Award winner, she has sold 64 million records worldwide and recorded 26 #1 singles, 13 of which she co-wrote.
 In 2013, the Grand Ole Opry member starred as Maria von Trapp in NBC’s three-hour holiday blockbuster, the Emmy®-winning The Sound of Music Live!, whose airings attracted 44 million viewers.
-Her latest platinum studio album, Storyteller, produced four #1 hits.
-2017 marked her fifth season as the voice of primetime television’s #1 program, Sunday Night Football, and last November, she co-hosted the CMA Awards for the tenth consecutive year.